Laser therapy is now available at Northlands Animal Care Hospital. It takes a few minutes to apply and our Class 4 Laser has pre-set computer for:

 laser-surgery2

-• Eczema or hot spots (pyoderma) will resolve with laser therapy.
+• Eczema or hot spots (pyoderma) can resolve with laser therapy

-• Ear infections will heal faster with less pain and inflammation.
+• Ear infections can heal faster, with less pain and inflammation

-• Eosinophilic granuloma (inflammatory skin problems) in dogs and cats will resolve rapidly.
+• Eosinophilic granuloma (inflammatory skin problems) in dogs and cats can resolve rapidly

-• Miliary dermatitis (allergic skin reaction to a number of possible allergens) in the cat – laser therapy will reduce the need for anti-inflammatory and antibiotic medication.
+• Miliary dermatitis (allergic skin reaction to several possible allergens) in cats – laser therapy can reduce the need for anti-inflammatory and antibiotic medication

-• Lick granuloma – normally a very difficult condition to treat with medication well, responds rapidly to laser therapy.
+• Lick granuloma – normally a very difficult condition to treat with medication – responds rapidly to laser therapy

-• Pododermatitis – involving inflammation of the feet, foot pads and nail beds.
-Healing time for these painful lesions after laser therapy results in a better quality of life for the patient and less worry and nursing time for the owner.
+• Pododermatitis (involving inflammation of the feet, foot pads and nail beds).
+Reduced healing time for these painful lesions after laser therapy results in a better quality of life for the patient and less worry and nursing time for the owner

-• Seborrhea – this is due to a building of keratin on the skin causing either a dry flakey skin or an oily coat.
+• Seborrhea (due to a buildup of keratin on the skin causing either a dry flakey skin or an oily coat).
 This condition is complex and often requires lifelong medical treatment.
-Laser therapy will help improve the quality of life with animals affected with seborrhea.
+Laser therapy can help improve the quality of life for animals affected with seborrhea

-• Otitis – ear infections cause pain and inflammation for both dogs and cats.
-Laser therapy will provide immediate relief and a reduction in inflammation/swelling.
-The anti-bacterial and anti- fungal action of the laser will aid resolution.
+• Otitis (ear infections) causes pain and inflammation in dogs and cats.
+Laser therapy can provide immediate relief and a reduction in inflammation/swelling.
+The anti-bacterial and anti-fungal action of the laser can aid resolution

 Arthritis and Degenerative Joint Disease

-• Laser therapy provides both immediate and long term benefits by reducing pain, inflammation and swelling.
-It will allow an accelerated return to function and a higher quality of life.
+• Laser therapy can provide immediate and long-term benefits by reducing pain, inflammation and swelling.
+It will allow an accelerated return to function and a higher quality of life

 Urinary System Disorders

-• Feline lower urinary tract disease causes difficult painful urination and blood in the urine.
-It responds well to laser.
+• Feline lower urinary tract disease causes difficult, painful urination and blood in the urine.
+It responds well to laser therapy

-• Laser therapy following bladder surgery will accelerate healing of the bladder wall and immediately reduce inflammation and pain.
+• Laser therapy following bladder surgery can accelerate healing of the bladder wall and immediately reduce inflammation and pain

 Laser Therapy Cost

 We will tailor a specific laser therapy programme for your pet’s condition.
-A single session is $45 plus revisit consultation.
+A single session is $45, plus a revisit consultation.
 We have discounted prepay packages available for three, five and 10 therapy treatments.